FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Scheduling of other flexible asset types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Next to storage, there are other interesting flexible assets which can require specific implementations.
-For shifting, there are heatpumps or other buffers.
-For curtailment, there are windmills or solar panels.
+For shifting, there are heat pumps and other buffers.
+For curtailment, there are wind turbines and solar panels.

-.. note:: See :ref:`opportunity_types` for more info on shifting and curtailement.
+.. note:: See :ref:`opportunity_types` for more info on shifting and curtailment.

 Broker algorithm
 ^^^^^^^^^^^^^^^^^